cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 #### Hackathons & Collaborative Development

 Competitions are a great way to trial new ideas, methods etc. in a critical but fun environment.
-Hackathons embody this
+Hackathons embody this by creating a

 SCiO, a systems thinking practitioners' group, has a great bimonthly online development session where systems practitioners can bring real-life or interesting problems.
 These sessions contain experts in the field who are more than happy to apply their knowledge and explain concepts to less experienced practioners.
 I thoroughly recommend that systems engineers join SCiO as the knowledge of systems theory that the experienced members hold is invaluable.
 You can join here: (https://www.systemspractice.org/membership)[https://www.systemspractice.org/membership].